The Vermont Statutes Online

 § 17.
 Borrowing funds

 The Village at any annual meeting, or any special meeting called for that purpose, is authorized and empowered to vote to borrow money for any of the purposes herein mentioned, and to issue its orders therefor, which orders shall be signed by the trustees and countersigned by the Treasurer of the Village, and payable at the time or times as the Village may direct; provided, however, that no vote to borrow money, or for the issue of orders therefor, shall be taken at any meeting for which the purpose is not specified in the call or warrants.
 Before the orders shall issue, a record thereof shall be made in a book kept for that purpose in the office of the Treasurer of the Village.
 (Added 1943, No. 183, § 17.)

 § 18.
 Abatement of taxes; remittance of fines or forfeitures

-The trustees of the Village shall have power to abate taxes paid or assessed by virtue of this chapter, to remit fines or forfeitures imposed for violation of this chapter or bylaws, ordinances, or regulations of the Village, and to discharge the offenders from imprisonment for same.
+The trustees of the Village shall have power to abate taxes paid or assessed by virtue of this charter, to remit fines or forfeitures imposed for violation of this charter or bylaws, ordinances, or regulations of the Village, and to discharge the offenders from imprisonment for same.
 (Added 1943, No. 183, § 18.)

 § 19.
 Conflict of interest